codeHaiku22/bashrc-Awesome-Welcome/README.md

     Displays:

-    (1) Current weathe information and forecast for current day from wttr.in
+    (1) Current weather information and forecast for current day from wttr.in

     (2) Current date and time